Chris Bostock: Career

 Bostock co-wrote the songs "Just Got Lucky", "Johnny Friendly", "Not My Night", "Crime of Passion" and "Is This Really The First Time" among others.
 The group toured in the UK, US and Australasia.
-Two more albums were written and recorded: Skin & Bone and Missing Link but the band ran into business obstacles prior to the release of Skin & Bone resulting in most of the Skin & Bone tracks being released but none of Missing Link, which remains unheard to this day.
+Two more albums were written and recorded: Skin & Bone and Missing Link but the band ran into business obstacles prior to the release of Skin & Bone resulting in some of the Skin & Bone tracks being released but none of Missing Link.
+All previously unreleased tracks are now available on Just Got Lucky - The Complete Works 1993-1986, released in 2025.

 At this time Paul Weller asked Bostock to play electric and double bass on The Style Council's debut album Café Bleu.
 In 1986, as admirers of UK singer Sandie Shaw, Bostock, with Marche and McLusky performed as her band on her UK tour plus TV and recording sessions.
 In 1988, Bostock played on the Spear of Destiny The Price You Pay album and subsequent UK tour.
 In 1989, Bostock played in The Flame with Roxy Music's Paul Thompson and Supertramp's Dave Winthrop and were signed to Eurythmic Dave Stewart's Anxious Records, opening for The Eurythmics and The Beach Boys.

 In 1990, after The Eurythmics, Dave Stewart invited Bostock to form The Spiritual Cowboys with him, adding members including Martin Chambers from The Pretenders and John Turnbull of The Blockheads.
 They toured extensively in Europe with the resulting two albums: the self-titled Dave Stewart & the Spiritual Cowboys and Honest, both achieving Gold status in France.

 In 1992, Bostock produced music for and appeared in the BBC Screenplay Bad Girl with actress Jane Horrocks in which she played the singer in his band and this became the forerunner to the movie Little Voice in which Horrocks played the singer and focal point of the story.
 In 1993, Bostock produced the album Savage World for EMI Electrola's Frankfurt signing Savage World.
 In 1997 he co-produced the album This Hour for country singer Clint Bradley on BMG/M&G Records.
 In 2012, Bostock was Executive Producer for the re-released JoBoxers album Like Gangbusters.